|

 batons….note that even the chest feathers of the Wehrmacht eagle are

-the Heer baton devices typically have much softer and less crisp detail.
-Tiny
+baton devices, however, have much softer and less crisp detail.
+Tiny detail

-detail like this is what set the German’s apart from other nations in
+like this is what set the German’s apart from other nations in the

 value-wise in the militaria field of collecting today.
 When you consider how few men held